meeneshc017-source/A-Small-Bulb/README.md

 - Clicking Start starts the blinking effect.

-- Clicking Off removes the event listener from the Start button (though this method can be improved — see notes below).
+- Clicking Off stops the blinking effect.

 ## 📂 Technologies Used

 - HTML